NAILS | PIXELS | STIMMING

-The work will be shown at V&A Friday Late.
+The work was shown at V&A Friday Late.

 Custom software is made by the artist with Processing to generate weaving patterns (image below) from the brain pattern (image above).
 The software is programmed to examine each pixel and to create Rya loops and Rya knots based on the intensity of the pixel itself and the neighboring pixels.
 Colors are algorithmically chosen from a palette based on the gradient of the brain pattern.
 The result is relatively abstract because of the limited resolution of the tapestry (24 warps and 160 wefts); nevertheless the loops and knots add three-dimensional and tactile texture to the piece.